al-eardley/DeploySiteDesigns/README.md

 - A connection script
 - A CSV file to define the Site Scripts for a Site Design
 - A script to create the Site Scripts from the CSV and create a Site Designs

+This library includes the ability to provide the name of a hub site to join to and the name of term sets that can be used in columns.
+The intention with this library is to minimise the need to update Site Script JSON for different environments.